techidaily/site-facebook/source/_posts/activating-facebooks-secure-measures-a-step-by-step-guide.md

  Facebook Protect is a free security program from Facebook.
 It provides users with additional security features that may help keep their accounts safe from hackers and others gaining unauthorized access.

- The program does a few different things, including simplifying[Two-Factor Authentication (2FA) for Facebook accounts](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) .
+ The program does a few different things, including simplifying [Two-Factor Authentication (2FA) for Facebook accounts](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) .
 You’ll need your password and another “factor of authentication” to log in to Facebook.
 The second authentication factor is a code sent to your phone, another device, or an app.
 Each time you log in, you’ll receive a new code.

  Certain accounts with large platforms or the ability to reach many users may also be required to use Facebook Protect by default.

  In early March 2022, some users were locked out of their accounts until they activated the feature.
 Many of these users had opted not to join the program because Facebook had sent spam-like emails telling them they needed to join.
 They did not receive Facebook Protect notifications through the platform itself.

- This issue was not as severe as the[Facebook outage of 2021](https://journal.uptimeinstitute.com/too-big-to-fail-facebooks-global-outage/) .
+ This issue was not as severe as the [Facebook outage of 2021](https://journal.uptimeinstitute.com/too-big-to-fail-facebooks-global-outage/) .
 However, the mistake did lead to many users being unable to access the platform until support could help.

  Facebook is still rolling out the Protect program, meaning that not all users will be eligible at the time of writing.
 However, even if you don’t have access to it, you can still activate many of its safety features and sidestep the Facebook Protect lockout.

 ## How to Activate Facebook Protect

- Follow these steps provided by Facebook to activate[Protect](https://www.facebook.com/help/1052552578831700) :
+ Follow these steps provided by Facebook to activate [Protect](https://www.facebook.com/help/1052552578831700) :

 * Click the**down arrow** in the top right of Facebook.
 * Click**Settings & Privacy** , then**Settings** .